openclaw.ai.

 Flow (install.sh)

-Checks Node version and installs Node 24 if needed (Homebrew on macOS, NodeSource setup scripts on Linux apt/dnf/yum).
+node on macOS, NodeSource setup scripts on Linux apt/dnf/yum).
 On macOS, Homebrew is installed only when the installer needs it for Node or Git.
-Node 22.19+ and 23.11+ remain supported for compatibility.
+Node 22.22.3+, Node 24.15+, and Node 25.9+ are supported; Node 23 is unsupported.

 Install OpenClaw